 Children who are at least 30 months by September 1 are the appropriate age for our Early Childhood program.
 Priority consideration is given to applicants who are 3 years of age by September 1.
-All applicants must be independently toileting by Sept.
-1 of their enrollment year.
+All applicants must be independently toileting by September 1 of their enrollment year.
+Kindergarten students must be 5 years of age by September 1.

-Your child will experience the same excellent Early Childhood Program whether enrolled at the North Creek (NC) Campus or the Woodinville (WV) Campus.
+Your child will experience the same excellent Early Childhood Program whether enrolled at the Bothell/North Creek (NC) Campus or the Woodinville (WV) Campus.

 The Age of the Absorbent Mind